fsoubes/FilterRank/doc/rank_filters2.md

 In the aim of treating the borders, we defined a constant ker obtained by the following formula:

+	With k = kernel
 	ker = ((k-1)/2) *2

+The resulting number will give to the padding function the number of rows and columns that has to be added.
+For example for a kernel of diameter 2 and 3 it will respectively padd the image of 1 black pixel (0) or 2 black pixels.
+This constant is specified to our main algorithm when convolving.
+Indeed the first computed pixel is not the central pixel here but the first pixel in the kernel.
+The padding() function is mainly using function concat with one map to realize the padding.
+This method act as a curried function because it's not returning the padding with a matrix pixels of the same size by using the Getcoord() function.

 ## Benchmarking analysis